Pomona College awards the Bachelor of Arts degree to students who complete the following requirements.

-Thirty-two courses are required to graduate, 30 of which must be completed with post-college-matriculation coursework, and 16 of which must be completed at Pomona College (or through one of its programs), in a minimum of four semesters, with the final semester in residence at Pomona College.
+Thirty-two course credits or the equivalent are required to graduate, 30 of which must be completed with post-college matriculation coursework, and 16 of which must be completed at Pomona College (or through one of its programs), in a minimum of four semesters, with the final semester in residence at Pomona College.

 - Grade Point Average Requirement